 Trying to absolutely describe what I look for is like hunting for the image itself, because it is often elusive.
 Maybe my themes have shifted over the years but my basic approach has always been ‘I’ll know it when I see it’ and I always take photographs that are pleasing to myself.
 However I do carry in my head ideas, hopes and a sense of what is possible, what luck might provide.

 Essentially, I just go looking for ‘my’ photographs.
 And within the ones that work there are certainly recurring themes and styles.
 So I seek out elegance, graphic shapes and also often a sense of a story going on.
 I like photographs that draw you in, that surprise and delight and have you asking ‘what is going on here?”

 David Gibson has been taking street photographs for more than twenty years.
 He is one of the founder members of in-public the international collective of street photographers and his work has been widely published and exhibited.
 He is commissioned by some of the UK’s leading design groups and he supplies several picture libraries with his images.

 In addition David regularly leads street photography workshops in London.
 This has included Tate Modern and Photofusion and more recently workshops and Photo Walks in collaboration with the London Street Photography Festival.
-In 2012 David has also led 3-day workshops in Athens, Amsterdam, Warsaw, Singapore and Stockholm.
+In the last few years David has also led 3-day workshops in Athens, Beirut, Amsterdam, Warsaw, Singapore and Stockholm.